USNavalResearchLaboratory/SeaRay/docs/gpgpu-RHEL.rst

 Support for CPU via pocl
 -------------------------

 As of this writing there seems to be no suitable repository containing an RPM for pocl.
-The only way to gain pocl functionality seems to be with the ``conda`` tool.
+The best way to gain pocl functionality seems to be with the ``conda`` tool.

 Support for NVIDIA Graphics
 ----------------------------

-It is possible to install all the necessary packages using ``yum`` (no need to visit NVIDIA website).

-	#. :samp:`sudo yum update`
-	#. :samp:`sudo yum install ocl-icd clinfo`
 #.
-Perform internet search to find instructions for installing ``ELRepo``, and carry out.
-	#. :samp:`sudo yum install kmod-nvidia`
+Prepare for EPEL:

+	* For CentOS, type ``sudo dnf config-manager --set-enabled PowerTools``
+	* For RHEL, type ``ARCH=$( /bin/arch )`` followed by ``sudo subscription-manager repos --enable "codeready-builder-for-rhel-8-${ARCH}-rpms"``

 #.
-Reboot the system
+Go to `EPEL <https://fedoraproject.org/wiki/EPEL>`_ and install.
+As of this writing there is a link, ``epel-release-latest-8``, that runs a graphical installer.
 #.
-Copy the ICD registry files from the root environment to the Anaconda environment

-		* :samp:`sudo cp /etc/OpenCL/vendors/* {path_to_anaconda}/envs/{NAME}/etc/OpenCL/vendors/`

-	#. :samp:`clinfo` should give a listing of platforms and devices, if the installation succeeded.
+Go to `RPM Fusion <https://rpmfusion.org/Configuration>`_ and install the ``nonfree`` repository for RHEL 8 or compatible (there is no charge, ``nonfree`` refers to license restrictions).
+The link runs a graphical installer.
+#.
+Type ``sudo dnf install akmod-nvidia``

+	* This automatic kernel module recompiles automatically when a new Linux kernel is installed (e.g. during a system update).
+After restarting you must allow extra time for the kernel module to compile.
+There could be a long delay before the login screen appears.

+#.
+Restart the system, allow extra time for this restart.
+#. ``sudo dnf install xorg-x11-drv-nvidia-cuda``
+#. ``sudo dnf install ocl-icd-devel``
+#.
+Activate the conda environment (if not already active)
+#. :samp:`conda install -c conda-forge ocl-icd-system`

 Support for AMD Graphics
 -------------------------

 As of this writing not recommended.
-You can try to use the ``amdgpu`` installer from the AMD website, but this is vulnerable to breakage after a kernel update.
-Keep an eye on ``ELRepo`` and ``RPMFusion`` repositories for a more suitable alternative.
+Perhaps when AMD ROCm supports EL8.

 TeX for premium plot labels
 ---------------------------

 If you want the nicest looking plot labels you have to install a TeX distribution.

-	#. :samp:`sudo yum install texlive`
+	#. :samp:`sudo dnf install texlive`
-	#. :samp:`sudo yum install dvipng`
+	#. :samp:`sudo dnf install dvipng`
 	#.
 You may need ``anyfontsize.sty``

 		* Search for ``anyfontsize.sty`` on the internet and download it